Electric-Go-Kart/APD_deploy/README.md

 Developed by [Ryan Guidice](https://github.com/rguidice "Ryan Guidice") and [Andrew Helmreich](https://github.com/achelm15 "Andrew Helmreich")

+To create a new instance of this deployment, simply run APD_deploy_setup.sh, or follow the setup guide in the Google Drive.
+The setup guide will have more details and explanation.

-On the Raspberry Pi 4B, this deployment is currently located in ~/projects/apd_deployment
+On the Raspberry Pi 4B, this deployment is currently located in ~/projects/APD_deploy

-Please check the setup guide on the Google Drive for full install details.

-To create a new instance of this deployment, follow these instructions:
-1. Clone the [yolov5 repo](https://github.com/ultralytics/yolov5 "yolov5 repo") and checkout [this commit](https://github.com/ultralytics/yolov5/commit/79bca2bf64da04e7e1e74a132eb54171f41638cc "this commit")
-2. Add the contents of this repository to the yolov5 folder, replacing the detect.py file with our version

-Notes:
-The runs folder is basically just for storing previous run results, and isn't technically necessary for deployment outside of just needing to exist.
-The existence of the run directory is the only important thing for the deployment.